-Close zippers, snaps, and hooks to avoid

-snagging other items.
-Remove heat-sensitive trim that can be damaged by drying.
-Tie strings and sashes so they will not tangle.
+Close zippers, snaps, and hooks to avoid snagging other items.
+Remove heatsensitive trim that can be damaged by drying.
+Tie strings and sashes so they will strings and sashes so they will not tangle.

 - Check garments to make sure all spots and stains were removed during the wash.
 Do not tumble dry soiled or stained items.
 Heat may permanently set stains. - Sharp or metal objects can damage your dryer.
 Check pockets for pins, clips, money, bolts, nuts, etc. Do not lay these objects on your dryer after emptying pockets.
-Turn pockets of heavy items inside out for even drying.
+Turn pockets inside out.